Light (anti-)nuclei and (anti-)hypertriton production in $pp$ collisions at $\sqrt{s} =0.90, 2.76$ and $7$ TeV: Introduction

-In this paper, we first calculate the hadronic final state using the { {PACIAE}} model in the non-single diffractive (NSD) $pp$ collisions at different Center-of-mass (c.m.) energies.
-Then, we can generate the light (anti-)nuclei using the { {DCPC}} model to investigate the production of the light nuclei ($d, ^3He$ and $^3_\Lambda H$) and their corresponding anti-nuclei ($\overline d$, ${\overline {^3 He}}$, and ${\overline{^3_\Lambda H}}$) in high energy $pp$ collisions.
+In this work, we generate final-state hadrons produced by the { {PACIAE}} model in high energy $pp$ collisions(non-single diffractive(NSD) process) at three separate center-of-mass (c.m.) energies.
+Next, the { {DCPC}} model was applied to study production of light nuclei ($d$, $\rm^3He$ and $\rm^3_\Lambda H$) and their corresponding anti-nuclei ($\overline d$, $\rm^3{\overline {He}}$, and $\rm{{^3_{\overline \Lambda}\overline H}}$).
 In Sec.
-2, we have introduced the { {PACIAE}} model and the dynamically constrained coalescence model ({ {DCPC}}) briefly.
+2, we have introduced the { {PACIAE}} model and { {DCPC}} model briefly.
 In Sec.
-3, our numerical results are presented and a short summary is presented in Sec.
-4.
+3, the model simulations are shown.
+The Sec.
+4 presents a concise plot summary.